Girl Most Likely

-Girl Most Likely is a 2012 American comedy film directed by Shari Springer Berman and Robert Pulcini.
-Based on a screenplay by Michelle Morgan, the film stars Kristen Wiig as a playwright who stages a suicide in an attempt to win back her ex, only to wind up in the custody of her gambling-addict mother, played by Annette Bening.
+Girl Most Likely is a 2012 American comedy film directed by Shari Springer Berman and Robert Pulcini and written by Michelle Morgan.
+The film stars Kristen Wiig as a playwright who stages a suicide in an attempt to win back her ex, only to wind up in the custody of her gambling-addict mother, played by Annette Bening.
 Matt Dillon, Christopher Fitzgerald, Natasha Lyonne, and Darren Criss co-star.

 The film was screened under its original title Imogene at the 2012 Toronto International Film Festival in September 2012.
 The same month, Lionsgate bought the US distribution rights following its Toronto premiere and released it with Roadside Attractions on July 19, 2013.
+The film received negative reviews from critics.